 - Don’t over use whitening products, which can weaken tooth enamel and cause sensitivity.

 - The American Dental Association recommends visiting the dentist every six months for an exam, x-ray and cleaning.
 Your dentist can detect oral health conditions before they become a bigger issue.
-If you don’t have insurance check out the Jefferson Dental Discount Plan.
+If you don’t have insurance check out the Jefferson Dental Savings Plan.

 - Remember that you don’t always see or feel an oral health problem.
 If you do feel swelling, tooth ache, soreness, numbness or pain in the mouth, then don’t delay on care.